pivotal-energy-solutions/django-datatable-view/docs/datatableview/columns.rst

                         ``visible=False`` column is still generated and transmitted over ajax requests for the table.
    :param bool localize: A special hint sent to processor callbacks to use.
-   :param processor: A reference to a callback that can modify the column source data before
-                     serialization and transmission to the client.
-Direct callable references will be used as-is, but strings will be used to look up that callable as a method of the column's :py:class:`Datatable` (or failing that, the view that is serving the table).
-   :type processor: callable or str
    :param bool allow_regex: Adds ``__iregex`` as a query lookup type for this instance of the
                             column.
    :param bool allow_full_text_search: Adds ``__search`` as a query lookup type for this instance of